 - Increase the amount of durable wood products produced from managed forests.
-Examples of management practices could be: - Extended rotations; - Pre-commercial thinning (PCT)8 or commercial thinning (CT)9 of young growth stands of timber; - Fertilization treatments; and - Other silvicultural treatments that would meet the intent of the policy option,
+Durable wood products produced as part of the timber harvest can serve to effectively sequester carbon for extended periods.
+Examples of management practices could be: - Extended rotations; - Pre-commercial thinning (PCT)7 or commercial thinning (CT)8 of young growth stands of timber; - Fertilization treatments; and - Other silvicultural treatments that would meet the intent of the policy option. - Another concept to consider is the lower energy intensity of wood product manufacture when compared to other building products.
+Wood substitution prevents GHG emissions because it is typically less carbon intensive in production compared with wood substitutes.